remix-run/react-router/docs/guides/migrating-5-to-6.md

 # Migrating React Router v5 to v6

-_Note: This document is still a work in progress!
-The migration process from React Router v5 to v6 isn't yet as smooth as we would like it to be.
-We are planning on backporting several of v6's new APIs to v5 to make it smoother, and this guide will keep improving as we continue to gather feedback._
+<docs-info>This page is a work-in-progress.
+The migration process from
+React Router v5 to v6 isn't yet as smooth as we would like it to be.
+We are planning on backporting several of v6's new APIs to v5 to make it smoother, and this guide will keep improving as we continue to gather feedback from our users.</docs-info>

 React Router version 6 introduces several powerful new features, as well as improved compatibility with the latest versions of React.
 It also introduces a